Things that seemed poetic were always sad,

 My baby you’ll be"

-Sitting here, on these old porch steps, that I have always known
+I sit here on the old porch steps, that I have always known

-The creaks and groans, the flaws and chips, so familiar to my hand
+with creaks and groans, flaws and chips, ... familiar to my hand

 and I'm surprised to understand,